 Monday, 4 January 2010 12:00 AM

-Passengers could suffer up to 3 weeks of chaos and disruption as BA's cabin crews planned strike begins.
+Passengers could suffer up to 3 weeks of chaos and disruption as BA's cabin staffs planned strike begins.

-Actions may begin as soon as Monday 21st December'09 may see actions getting under way, but may have trouble regrouping for at least a week as its huge aircraft fleet could be 'stuck somewhere else' after the planned action is finished.
+Actions may begin as soon as Monday 21st December, but might have trouble regrouping for at least a week as its huge fleet could be 'stuck somewhere else' after the planned action is finished.

 Tens of thousands of passengers could be disrupted and find their new years travel plans going down the pan.

 Warnings went out to approximately 1 million passengers preparing them for the worst if travelling between the 22nd December and 2nd January.